syncfusion-content/blazor-docs/blazor/listbox/how-to/get-items.md

 ---
 layout: post
 title: Get Items in Blazor ListBox Component | Syncfusion
-description: Checkout and learn here all about get items in Syncfusion Blazor ListBox component and much more.
+description: Checkout and learn here all about select items in Syncfusion Blazor ListBox component and much more.
 platform: Blazor
 control: List Box
 documentation: ug